-The Government's revenues attributable to income taxes in the fiscal year 2015 were SAR 14.6 billion (U.S.\$3.9) billion, an increase of 4.8 per cent. compared to SAR 13.9 billion (U.S.\$3.7 billion) in the fiscal year 2014.
-In May 2016, the Ministry of Finance announced that the Government intends to implement value added tax, at a rate of up to 5 per cent., by 2018.
+The Government's revenues attributable to income taxes in the fiscal year 2016 were SAR 14.7 billion (U.S.\$3.9 billion), an increase of 0.4 per cent., compared to SAR 14.6 billion (U.S.\$3.9 billion) in the fiscal year 2015, which was an increase of 4.8 per cent. compared to SAR 13.9 billion (U.S.\$3.7 billion) in the fiscal year 2014.
+In May 2016, the Ministry of Finance announced that the Government intends to implement value added tax, at a basic rate of 5 per cent., by 2018.
+In addition, the Kingdom has been implementing excise tax since June 2016.
 The Government does not currently have any plans to introduce income tax upon individuals.

-In Saudi Arabia, corporate income tax is levied at a flat rate of 20 per cent. upon non-residents carrying on business in Saudi Arabia through a permanent establishment, and resident companies in respect of any share held by a foreign partner or shareholder.
+In Saudi Arabia, corporate income tax is levied at a flat rate of 20.0 per cent. upon resident companies in respect of any share held by a foreign partner or shareholder, and non-residents carrying on business in Saudi Arabia through a permanent establishment.
+In addition, non-Saudi resident individuals, such as professionals, carrying out business activities in the Kingdom are subject to income tax at a rate of 20.0 per cent.